mohammadbrd/AP-Management-APP-Final-Project/README.md

 ### Milestones
 Each task can include milestones with individual dates.
 The app calculates how many days remain until each milestone deadline.

 ---

-## 🧠 What I Learned

-This project helped practice important programming concepts such as:

-- Building desktop applications with PyQt5
-- Designing GUI windows using Qt Designer
-- Connecting buttons and widgets to Python functions
-- Using classes to model employees, tasks, and milestones
-- Saving and loading local data with pickle
-- Working with tables, dates, forms, and user input validation
-- Structuring a small management system around real application logic

----

-## 🔮 Possible Future Improvements

-- Replace pickle storage with SQLite database
-- Add login and user roles
-- Add search and filter options
-- Add task status tracking
-- Add dashboard statistics
-- Improve input validation
-- Add export to CSV or PDF
-- Package the app as an executable file
-- Improve UI responsiveness and layout scaling

----